-Penumbra holds the cleaner structural position, with the lead spread across profitability and stability.
+Penumbra holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 Redcare Pharmacy still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Penumbra holds the more constructive position.
 That puts structure and market broadly in agreement — Penumbra's lead looks more confirmed than conflicted.

 This comparison is anchored in long-term financial trajectory similarity within the selected peer universe.